 f) with a different font or typeface (example 'H') Examples of how not to use the symbol are shown below.

-The Soil Association symbol is the most recognised organic certification mark in the UK and has gained the trust, respect and confidence of consumers and producers across the globe.
-The Soil Association symbol demonstrates that an organic food or non-food product meets our higher standards for animal welfare, health, consumer protection and the protection of the natural environment.

-SA GB 1.8.9 Using the Soil Association symbol offproduct

-You may use the symbol on company stationery, promotional literature and websites if we certify a range of your products, providing it is not misleading to buyers as to which products the symbol applies.

-You can download the symbol pack directly from our website.
+The Soil Association symbol is the most recognised organic cer Why?
+Tification mark in the UK and has gained the trust, respect and confidence of n symbol demonstrates that an organic food or non-food product meets our Standards Guidance 1.8.9 Using the Soil Association symbol off-product You may use the symbol on company stationery, promotional literature and websites if we certify a range of your products, providing it is not misleading to buyers as to which products the symbol applies.
+Soil Association higher standard You can download the symbol pack directly from our website .
 We also have the symbol available for use in Welsh and Gaelic.
 If you sell SA certified products and also non-SA certified products (including non-organic products), any use of the SA symbol must be clear and unambiguous as to which products it applies to.
 Use of the symbol on email footers, invoices, websites should be accompanied by an explanatory wording e.g. "We have a range of products which meet the Soil Association standards, see our product listings for more details", and within the product listing a clear identification of products.
 For contract manufacturers/packers wording describing the certified service offered should be included e.g. "We offer packing of products certified to Soil Association standards".
+Why?
 The Soil Association symbol should only be used in relation to products or enterprises certified to Soil Association standards to avoid misleading consumers.

-SA GB 1.9 Making claims on your labels
+1.9 Making claims on your labels What is this chapter about?
 The standards in this section outline the requirements relating to certain labelling claims.
 As well as meeting the requirements of these standards, you will need to make sure your products meet all statutory labelling legislation.

-SA GB 1.9.1 Using accurate descriptions

-- 1. The term 'organic' can only be used to describe products (on labels, advertising and commercial documents on products) that meet the requirements of these standards, unless the term is not being used in relation to agricultural products in food or feed, or clearly have no connection to organic production. - 2.
+Standards Guidance 1.9.1 Using accurate descriptions The term 'organic' can only be used to describe products (in labels, advertising and commercial documents on products) that meet the requirements of these standards, unless the term is not being used in relation to agricultural products in food or feed, or clearly have no connection to organic production.
 You must not use any terms, including terms used in trademarks, labels or advertising, that could mislead consumers into believing products are organic when they are not.

-Your sales description and product name will need to accurately describe your product.
-You cannot use the word organic, even if it is part of your company trade name, in relation to non-organic products (e.g. on labels).
+(EC) 834/2007 Art.
+23(2) Your sales description and product name will need to accurately describe your product.
+You can't use the word organic, even if it is part of your company trade name, in relation to non-organic products (e.g. on labels).
 Refer to standard 1.8.1 for further details.

-You will need to be able to substantiate any claims that you make on your labels.

-For example:

-You should not use phrases such as 'GMO free' unless you can prove this, if challenged.
-Instead you could use:

-- 'organic standards prohibit the use of GM materials', or - 'non-GM'.
+Substantiating claims You will need to be able to substantiate any claims that you make on your labels.
+For example: You should not use phrases such as 'GMO free' unless you can prove this, if challenged.
+Instead you could use: 'organic standards prohibit the use of GM materials', or 'non-GM'.
 You should not use phrases such as 'pesticide free' unless you can prove this, if challenged.
-Instead you could use:

-- 'Less pesticides, or - 'Organic farming uses virtually no pesticides, or - 'No system of farming has lower pesticide use'
+Instead you could use: 'Less pesticides, or 'Organic farming uses virtually no pesticides, or 'No system of farming has lower pesticide use'